itsmewyyy/Sentimental-analysis-of-Professor-Performance/README.md

 ### 2. Code Testing and Simulation

-Install the following: matploblib, gradio, pandas, scikitlearn, numpy, seaborn, jupyter idk
+Install the following to run the simulation: matploblib, gradio, pandas, scikitlearn, numpy, seaborn, jupyter

-Codasdadasdas asdfabkabkabasdjk testing some codes blabla using diff algos and dfgdfg

 ### 3. Frontend Development
-sdfdsfadgfdfsg

 ### 4. Database Design and Development
 jasdkljaskl